lbrndnr/MuseumGuide/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 ## About
-MuseumGuide is a small framework that makes `UIImage`s accessible.
+MuseumGuide is a small framework that makes `UIImage` accessible.
 It generates accessible labels to describe given images.
 It does so by extracting the exif payload and doing some basic image processing.

 This is still at a very early stage.
 Check out the issues to see what's on the roadmap.